lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-computing-a-bitcoin-address-part-3-base58check-encoding.md

 In previous posts, we looked at
 [computing a Bitcoin public key from a private key][LiT:pubfrompriv], and [computing a Bitcoin address from a public key][LiT:ffi].
-However, these posts dealt with the keys and addresses in hexadecimal (hex) form, which is not the representation familiar to most Bitcoin users.
+However, these posts dealt with keys and addresses in hexadecimal (hex) form, which is not the representation familiar to most Bitcoin users.
 Bitcoin addresses more commonly are encoded as [Base58Check][bwiki:b58] strings, which we explore in this post.